FAQs

 Private Shipping Brokerage Fees:

 Private shippers like UPS will allow you to purchase additional insurance to cover the value of your chips.
-If you mark the package as warranty repair (ie not staying in the country) you will avoid customs charges.
-But then the private shippers charge a brokerage fee for getting it across the border.
-If you don’t mark it as warranty repair you open yourself up to customs charges.
+But they charge a brokerage fee for getting it across the border.

 What does this mean to me shipping chips for inlay replacement?